zeeshanibrarali/Chess-Engine-in-Python-using-pygame/README.md

 PyChess is a Python-based chess engine developed using Pygame.
 It offers an interactive chess-playing experience with features like player vs player, player vs AI, animations, and move highlighting.

+Recommended use Pycharm
+or VScode after creating a virtual environment

 ## Features

 To change the modes, you can change the variables `PlayerOne` and `PlayerTwo` to TRUE inside the ChessMain.py inside